magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/expected_application_flow.md

 bool CSPFoundation::Shutdown()
 ```

 This call closes out CSP, destroying all Systems and unregistering listeners, tidying memory.
-It’s not a latent call, so once called, it should be assumed that CSP is now inactive.
+It's not a latent call, so once called, it should be assumed that CSP is now inactive.